AEMing for Achievement with PATINS General Information

 Intensive, but friendly, and direct assistance bringing your district into full compliance with the requirement to determine a process to provide Accessible Educational Materials including need, acquisition, implementation and data collection for the purpose of increasing student achievement, through the lens of Universal Design for Learning.

-A dedicated weekly PATINS Specialist meeting with your district, in-person, online, or by phone conference for the rest of this grant cycle (school year).
+A dedicated weekly PATINS Specialist meeting with your district, in-person, online, or by phone conference for the rest of this school year.
 This may include help in identifying needs, building your action plan, training, supporting Digital Rights Managers in your district, identifying weaker areas and implementing your plan of action to improve access for all students!
 Meetings may be held more often if needed.

 Focused assistance and guidance provided for students identified as benefiting from reading accommodations in 2 primary ways.
 First, in ensuring your district is in compliance with the federal Office of Special Education Programs (OSEP) vetted Quality Indicators for providing Accessible Instructional Materials from the National Center for AEM.
 Second, in assisting your staff with the collection and analysis of data to guide accommodations and to demonstrate growth and guide further accommodations in the most appropriate and beneficial ways.